SACHSTech/oop-assignment-tiff-l/README.md

 ## Summary
 *Include a brief summary that describes your system that your are modelling*

-This system models a heirachy of faculty members at a School.
+This system models a hierarchy of faculty members at a School.
 The user can use the following database to find information about each faculty member: principal, vice principals, teachers, and other positions.
 This program provides information such as the faculty member's name, email, age and salary.
-Depending the faculty member's category there will be special information regarding their job.
-For example, in teachers section we can access the number of classes they're teaching and the class size.
-The user will have the chance to go through each level of the heirachy from the principal, to the vice principals, to the teachers, to the other positions and a tthe end there is a summary/overview of all the information.
+Depending on the faculty member's category there will be special information regarding their job.
+For example, in the teacher's section, we can access the number of classes they're teaching and the class size.
+The user will have the chance to go through each level of the hierarchy from the principal, to the vice principals, to the teachers, to the other positions and a the end there is a summary/overview of all the information.